Table columns

 Unfortunately table columns are quite hard to use, because if you use them you essentially have a table that's subdivided in two ways: by rows and by columns.
 The general rule is that any style defined on a row overrules any style defined on a column.

 Secondly, W3C specifies that only a few declarations may be used on columns: border, background, width and visibility.
-Exception: Explorer Windows allows all declarations.
+Exception: IE7 and lower allow all declarations.

 Thirdly, there's some confusion whether the column styles are applied to the column as a whole, or to the individual <td>s contained by it.
 The border declaration seems to be applied to the column as a whole, but width is applied to the individual cells.